monadicsystems/monadicsystems.github.io/post7.md

 Once everything compiles, type `main` into the ghci prompt and hit 'Enter'.
 This will start a server on `localhost:3000`.

-You'll need to have GHC and cabal installed for this to work.
+You'll need to have `ghc` and `cabal` installed for this to work.
+I reccommend you use `ghcup` if you don't have these installed already.

+> **Note**
+> The above example may or may not work on Windows.
+Will probably work for MacOS.
+I ran it on Ubuntu.
+> All functions, data types, etc. from external libraries used in your HSP files need to be in scope in order to avoid compile time errors.
+> For example, in one of the HSP files we use `renderBS` from the `lucid` library, so `Lucid` is imported into `Main.hs` to bring it into scope.

 ### Concerns with HSPs